mhdavie/mhdavie/readme.md

 </div>

 ## About Me:

-I am a (future) full stack developer cu
+  I am student at University of Denver Full-Stack Developer Bootcamp.

 - 🔭 I’m currently working on earning a Full Stack Developer certificate from University of Denver
 - 🌱 I’m currently learning Node.js